-Bird Canada has approached the City of Leduc to propose the addition of shared e-scooters to the city starting out as a two-year pilot project.
-Feedback from the community will help to decide if the pilot will move forward in spring 2022.
+Bird Canada approached the City of Leduc to propose the addition of shared e-scooters to the city starting out as a two-year pilot project.
+Feedback from the community was collected at the end of the 2021 and beginning of 2022 to help decide if the pilot will move forward.

-If approved, the City will provide the framework, while the rest of the program and operation will be funded by Bird Canada.
+The City of Leduc provides the framework, while the rest of the program and operation is funded and overseen by Bird Canada.

 The City can determine the following: